Ananya4190/V3-3/README.md

 # Main function to simulate dendritic growth and create animation
 def dendritic_growth():
-    """
-    Simulate dendritic growth and create an animation.

-    Sets up the grid, initializes the nucleus, and evolves the system using a phase-field model.
-    An animation of the phase evolution is created and saved as an MP4 file.

-    Parameters:
-        None

-    Returns:
-        None
-    """
     # Simulation parameters
     Nx = 300
     Ny = 300